WELCOME TO SALEMTOWNE GOLF

 (1) Before leaving a bunker (sand trap) carefully rake and smooth over all holes and footprints.
 A rake is provided at each bunker for this purpose.
 Lay the rake down in the bunker, near the edge away from the fairway and green, parallel to the line of play.

-(2) A player should ensure that any turf cut or displaced (divot) on the fairway is replaced at once and pressed down.
-Use sand and seed on tees instead of replacing divots.
+(2) A player should ensure that any turf cut or displaced (divot) on the fairway is replaced at once and pressed down during the months of November through March.
+During the months of April through October use sand and seed provided at the Club House.
+Always use sand/seed on tees instead of replacing divots.

 (3) Damage to the green made by a ball (ball mark) should be carefully repaired with a tee or a tool made for that purpose.